Opening sentence

+Function

-As in speech, a personal document such as a letter normally starts with a salutation; this, however, tends not to be the case in documents, articles, essays, poetry, lyrics, and general works of fiction and nonfiction.
+As in speech, a personal document such as a letter normally starts with a salutation; this, however, tends not to be the case in documents, published articles, essays, poetry, lyrics, general works of fiction and nonfiction.
 In nonfiction, the opening sentence generally points the reader to the subject under discussion directly in a matter-of-fact style.
 In journalism, the opening line typically sets out the scope of the article.

 In fiction, authors have much liberty in the way they can cast the beginning.
 Techniques to hold the reader's attention include keeping the opening sentence to the point, showing attitude, shocking, and being controversial.
-One of the most famous opening lines, "It was the best of times, it was the worst of times ...", starts a sentence of 118 words that draws the reader in by its contradiction; the first sentence of Yes even contains 477 words.
-"Call me Ishmael" is an example of a short opening sentence.
-Formulaic openings are generally eschewed, but expected in certain genres, such as fairy tales beginning "Once upon a time...".
+One of the most famous opening lines, "It was the best of times, it was the worst of times", starts a sentence of 118 words that draws the reader in by its contradiction.
+Moby-Dick's "Call me Ishmael." is an example of a short opening sentence.
+The first sentence of the novel Yes contains 477 words.
+Formulaic openings are generally avoided, but expected in certain genres, such as fairy tales beginning "Once upon a time...".

+Satire

 Inspired by the opening, "It was a dark and stormy night...", the annual tongue-in-cheek Bulwer-Lytton Fiction Contest invites entrants to compose "the opening sentence of the worst of all possible novels", and its derivative, the Lyttle Lytton Contest, for its equivalent in brevity.